cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

+---
+title: "Create a Custom IBC Middleware"
+order:
+description: Implementing interfaces
+tags:
+  -
+  - ibc
+  - dev-ops
+---

-# Create a custom IBC middleware
+# Create a Custom IBC Middleware

-When developing a custom IBC application, one of the first things to do is to implement the `IBCModule` interface, as seen [previously](./ibcapp-steps.md).
+When developing a custom IBC application, one of the first things to do is to implement the `IBCModule` interface, as seen [previously](/hands-on-exercise/4-ibc-dev/ibc-app-steps.md).

 The interface can be found [here](https://github.com/cosmos/ibc-go/blob/main/modules/core/05-port/types/module.go).